-The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as beloranib, if approved.
+The FDA and other regulatory agencies strictly regulate the promotional claims that may be made about prescription products, such as ZGN-1061, if approved.
 In particular, a product may not be promoted for uses that are not approved by the FDA or such other regulatory agencies as reflected in the product's approved labeling.
-If we receive marketing approval for beloranib as a treatment for obesity and hyperphagia in patients with PWS or patients with HIAO physicians may nevertheless prescribe beloranib to their patients in a manner that is inconsistent with the approved label.
+If we receive marketing approval for ZGN-1061, physicians may nevertheless prescribe ZGN-1061 to their patients in a manner that is inconsistent with the approved label.
 If we are found to have promoted such off-label uses, we may become subject to significant liability.
 The federal government has levied large civil and criminal fines against companies for alleged improper promotion and has enjoined several companies from engaging in off-label promotion and required that they enter into corporate integrity agreements with the Office of Inspector General of the Department of Health and Human Services, or OIG.
 The FDA has also requested that companies enter into consent decrees or permanent injunctions under which specified promotional conduct is changed or curtailed.
-If we cannot successfully manage the promotion of beloranib, if approved, we could become subject to significant liability, which would materially adversely affect our business and financial condition.
+If we cannot successfully manage the promotion of ZGN-1061, if approved, we could become subject to significant liability, which would materially adversely affect our business and financial condition.

-Even if approved, reimbursement policies could limit our ability to sell beloranib.
+Even if approved, reimbursement policies could limit our ability to sell ZGN-1061.

-Market acceptance and sales of beloranib will depend on reimbursement policies and may be affected by healthcare reform measures.
+If approved by regulatory authorities, market acceptance and sales of ZGN-1061 will depend on reimbursement policies and may be affected by healthcare reform measures.
 Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels for those medications.
 Cost containment is a primary concern in the U.S. healthcare industry and elsewhere.
 Government authorities and these third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
-We cannot be sure that reimbursement will be available for beloranib and, if reimbursement is available, the level of such reimbursement.
-Reimbursement may impact the demand for, or the price of, beloranib.
-If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize beloranib.
+We cannot be sure that reimbursement will be available for ZGN-1061 and, if reimbursement is available, the level of such reimbursement.
+Reimbursement may impact the demand for, or the price of, ZGN-1061.
+If reimbursement is not available or is available only at limited levels, we may not be able to successfully commercialize ZGN-1061.

 In some foreign countries, particularly in Canada and European countries, the pricing of prescription pharmaceuticals is subject to strict governmental control.
 In these countries, pricing negotiations with governmental authorities can take six to 12 months or longer after the receipt of regulatory approval and product launch.
-To obtain favorable reimbursement for the indications sought or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of beloranib with other available therapies.
-If reimbursement for beloranib is unavailable in any country in which we seek reimbursement, if it is limited in scope or amount, if it is conditioned upon our completion of additional clinical trials, or if pricing is set at unsatisfactory levels, our operating results could be materially adversely affected.
+To obtain favorable reimbursement for the indications sought or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of ZGN-1061 with other available therapies.
+If reimbursement for ZGN-1061 is unavailable in any country in which we seek reimbursement, if it is limited in scope or amount, if it is conditioned upon our completion of additional clinical trials, or if pricing is set at unsatisfactory levels, our operating results could be materially adversely affected.